 A $20.00 ZOT Late Charge is assessed monthly on past due unpaid ZOTBill balances totaling $20.00 or more, excluding registration fees and other late fees.
 Late fees are nonrefundable.

 Certain laboratory classes (indicated in the online Web Schedule of Classes) require additional fees to cover supplies and materials.
 Lab fees are billed via electronic ZOTBill based on the student's enrollment at the ends of the first and third weeks of instruction.
 Lab fees are nonrefundable, but in exceptional cases, the lab department may cancel or reverse a lab charge upon request.

 Past due debts and financial holds placed by various departments negatively affect a student's ability to register and pay fees at UCI.
 Up-to-the-minute information is available to students on ZOT Account Online.
 Messages indicate if there is a hold or payment required and provide contact information to have the hold released.

-Certain non-registration-related charges such as library fines, student health and tutoring bills, returned check invoices, and other, similar charges for campus goods or services are posted on a student's ZOTBill..
+Certain charges not related to registration, such as library fines, student health and tutoring bills, returned check invoices, and other, similar charges for campus goods or services are posted on a student's ZOT Account.
 Students who are no longer enrolled may have charges transferred to the Accounts Receivable/Collections (AR/C) system for long-term account monitoring and/or special payment arrangements.

 Campus Billing Services is the information liaison for both ZOTBill and AR/C questions, and can be reached at (949) UCI-BILL (824-2455) or at CBS@uci.edu.